datatheorem/strongarm/README.md

 does).

 The downside of _that_ is it means we need to iterate the entire binary if we want to have a complete list of all branch destinations before we begin analyzing.
+A better approach is to start off with just looking at the Objc IMPs, and expand our search space as we encounter more branch destinations while iterating the binary.

 So, here's the approach: